 ‘We don’t want ugly things like you round here!’

 ‘What horrible grey feathers!’ quacked another duck.
-‘We won’t put up with him in our farmyard,’ and with that he flapped over to the poor duckling and pecked him hard on the neck.
+‘We won’t put up with him in our farmyard,’ and with that he flapped over to the poor duckling and pecked him hard on

 ‘Leave him alone,’ said the mother crossly.
 ‘He’s not doing any harm.
 And I’m sure he’ll grow into his looks.’

 But the other birds didn’t leave the ugly duckling alone.
 They laughed at him and called him names and sometimes even trod on him.
 Then they started to chase him and peck at him.
 His brothers and sisters joined in with the teasing, saying ‘You’re so ugly, we wish the cat would get you!’ which was terribly unkind and made him cry.
 Even the farmer’s daughter who fed the birds was heard to say to her father, ‘Have you seen the new brood of ducklings?
 There’s a clumsy grey one!’ and the ugly duckling felt sure that, when she kicked him, it wasn’t an accident.

 After a week of name-calling, the duckling could stand it no more.
 He was all alone in the world, so he crept away from the farmyard and into a hedge to spend a lonely, sad night.
 The little birds in the bushes flew away frightened because they hadn’t ever seen such a strange-looking creature.
 ‘I wish I had never hatched,’ spluttered the duckling as